vanduy9491/createDB/README.md

     }
 }

-# Generate multiple versions of the modified string
 for ($i = 1; $i -le $numberOfCopies; $i++) {
-    # Initialize modified string for this iteration
     $modifiedString = $originalString

-    # Create a new dictionary for replacement values for this iteration
     $replacementValues = @{}

-    # Replace placeholders with generated values for this iteration
     foreach ($fieldInfo in $fieldsOrder) {
         $field = $fieldInfo.Field
         $dataType = $fieldInfo.DataType